lino-framework/lino/docs/tutorials/dumpy.rst

   $ python manage.py flush
   $ python manage.py syncdb
-  $ python manage.py loaddata std all_countries few_cities all_languages props demo
+  $ python manage.py loaddata std demo demo2

-Removing all tables may sound dangerous, but that's what we want when we want to "just have a look at this application", or when are developing a prototype and just made some changes to the database structure.
+Removing all tables may sound dangerous, but that's what we want when we want to "just have a look at this application", or when we are developing a prototype and just made some changes to the database structure.
 We assume that nobody will ever let a Lino application and some other application share the same database.